-The following charts shows the approximate contribution of each application to the MobileMark 2018 version 1.0.0.17 Performance Qualification rating on the calibration system.
+The following charts shows the approximate contribution of each application to the MobileMark 2018 Performance Qualification rating on the calibration system.

 Due to system implementation differences, this chart is accurate for the calibration system only.
 These contributions will vary from one system to the next.